Latrodectus hesperus: Silks

 The silk produced by L. hesperus is strongly adhesive.
 The silk has a fiber at the center covered by some droplets of liquid adhesive protein.
 When rubbing against one's fingers, it feels like the texture of rubber.
-The droplets are about twenty times larger than the center fiber's diameter and are visible to the naked eye.
+The droplets are about twenty times larger than the center fiber's diameter, and are visible to the naked eye.

 The ultimate strength and other physical properties of L. hesperus silk were found to be similar to the properties of silk from orb-weaving spiders.
 The ultimate strength for the three kinds of silk measured in the study was about 1000 MPa (145,000 psi).
 The ultimate strength reported in a previous study for Trichonephila edulis was 1290±160 MPa (188,000 psi).
 The ultimate strength of mild steel is about 800 MPa (116,000 psi).

-L. hesperus produces three different types of silk: dragline silk, inner egg case silk, and scaffolding silk.
+Latrodectus hesperus produces three different types of silk: dragline silk, inner egg case silk, and scaffolding silk.
 Analysis of the amino acid composition of the various silks produced by L. hesperus show that both dragline silk and scaffolding silk are primarily composed of alanine and glycine, in fact neither cysteine nor methionine were detected at all in these silks.
 In the inner egg case silk, although alanine remained an abundant amino acid, its abundance was less so in this silk than the others.

-L. hesperus silk contains sexual pheromones which are perceived by the opposite sex upon contact with the web.
+Latrodectus hesperus silk contains sexual pheromones which are perceived by the opposite sex upon contact with the web.
 The males are able to locate the female and begin courting behavior in response to female pheromones.
-The female curtails her predatory reflexes against the male in response to male pheromones.
+The female curtails its predatory reflexes against the male in response to male pheromones.